-God's word builds us up.
-The word increases our maturity and gives us spiritual girth.
+And now I commend you to God and to the word of His grace, which is able to build you up and to give you the inheritance among all those who are sanctified. -Acts 20:32 maturity and gives us spiritual girth.
 The Bible "edifies" us-establishes, builds up, frames and secures us.
 Picture a house-builder and imagine yourself as the soon-to-be owner of the custom home the builder is constructing.
 If you are like me (a man who owns no tools), you would like a builder to be on the job as much as possible.
 The more days he works on the house, the sooner it will be built!
 Exactly the same is true of the Bible.
 It builds our spiritual understanding and it constructs things for us that we cannot build on our own.